reouno/RL_m_by_n_field/README.md

 # RL_m_by_n_field
 Q-learning agent that choose action by bolzmann selection in m by n field

-This project is for Haskell stack.
+This program is for Haskell stack.

 Installation